 Asphalt Model Top-Layer (1A)

-This pilot project develops and validates innovative forecasting models to estimate the remaining lifetime of pavement top layers.
+This pilot project focuses on the development and validation of innovative forecasting models for road condition characteristics.
+Accurate forecasting of condition characteristics is essential for effective and sustainable road asset management.
 The models leverage historical inspection data from both permanent performance sections, measured twice a year, and the broader national road network.

 The best-performing models were selected for demonstration.